-You can purchase tickets with a mail-in form at the reduced "Advance" prices, but only for All-Weekend Festival Passes and Bunkhouse reservations.
+You can purchase tickets with a mail-in form at the reduced "Advance" prices for All-Weekend Festival Passes, Friday or Saturday night concerts, and Bunkhouse reservations.
 Mail-in forms must be postmarked by Aug 31.
 To view or download the mail-in form, Click Here, print the form, and mail it in with your check.

 Tickets at the Gate

 Tickets can also be purchased in person at the Festival for the "At Gate" prices listed below.

 Admission Prices Member Non-Member Children 12 or Under Ticket Type Advance At Gate Advance At Gate Any Time All-Weekend Festival Pass $62 $75 $72 $85 Free!
 Friday Night Only $29 $34 $32 $37 Free!
 Saturday - Day Only

 (ends 5:30 pm)

 $15 $15 $18 $18 Free!
 Saturday Night Only

 $29 $34 $32 $37 Free!
 Sunday $15 $15 $18 $18 Free!
 Accommodations Accommodation Type Price Children 12 or Under "Field" Camping for RVs or Tents $10 / site (covers one or both nights) Included Bunkhouse Beds $15 / person per night Free!

 Three days of Fun, Friends and Folk Music!
 Buy early and save over Gate prices!
 For full information on Performers, Schedule, Location, Workshops, Accommodations, etc. visit our Festival Home Page.

 To compare all prices for Golden Link Members vs. Non-Members, and Advance vs. Gate Tickets, visit our Festival Pricing Page.